People at BIOGRIP

 Isotope Geochemist, Geological Sciences, University of Cape Town

-Prof Chris Harris is a geologist and geochemist and is Professor of Mineralogy and Geology at UCT.
+Chris Harris is a geologist and geochemist and is Professor of Mineralogy and Geology at UCT.
 His research interest lies in stable isotopes in igneous rocks and hydrological systems in economic geology.
 He runs the high temperature geochemistry facility in Geology that has a number of extraction lines for the measurement of stable isotope ratios of O, C, and H in rock (silicates and carbonates), mineral and water samples.

 Dr Brett Kuyper